+Arter reading about Arta Camornia, answer the following, using complete sentences with appropriate punctuation.
 1. Why did the Spanish government set up missions?
 2. Why was the province of "Las Californias" broken into two provinces?
 What were the two provinces called?

-3. Briefly describe how Alta California changed from Spanish to Mexican to U.S. rule.
+2. With was the province of Las Camornias broken into two provinces: What were the two provinces called: 3.
+Briefly describe how Alta California changed from Spanish to Mexican to U.S. rule.
 4. Who was the de la Guerra family?
 Why were they important?
 5. Using information from the selection above, write a story on a separate piece of paper about the experience of one of the types of people who lived in Alta California.
 Examples of types of people you might choose: Spanish priest, Native American, soldado de cuero, Spanish settler, Mexican settler, or a European settler.
 Use the vocabulary words at the beginning of the section in your piece.

-In The Barber of Seville, Figaro helps Almaviva translate a letter from his new love Rosina.
+In The Bilingual Barber of Seville, Figaro helps Almaviva translate a letter from his new love Rosina.
 Re-create the translation of Rosina's letter below by drawing lines to match the Spanish with Figaro's English translations.